muskit/acmMarchMadness/woc/3/b/README.md

-# Day 3 - Leaving Lisbon Quickly - Part B
+# Day 3 - Leaving Lisbon Faster - Part B

 Monokai had a close call with the police and has decided to use a new strategy to help him avoid potential capture.

 Monokai is again trying to leave Libson!
 Heres his new plan:

-1. He wants to get to his destination as fast as possible.
+1) He wants to get to his destination as fast as possible.
-2. He can’t be in a city for more than 3 hours
+2) He can't be in a city for more than 3 hours

 Monokai has collected a list of all upcoming flights.

 Hopefully this new strategy will keep the authorities clueless!

 ## Input

-The first two lines contain Monokai’s `starting` and `ending` city.
+The first two lines contain Monokai's `starting` and `ending` city.
 Of course, Monokai starts in Lisbon!

 The next line of input is an integer `n` which represents the number of available flights.

 Each of the `n` following lines contains two space-separated cities `u` and `v` and two `hours:minutes`/`hh:mm` times `w` and `d`.

 Monokai can take a flight from `u` to `v` and the duration of the flight will be `d`.
-The time he needs to wait before the flight takes off is `w`.
+The time he needs to wait beofre the flight takes off is `w`.
 (This means that the total time would be `d` + `w`)

 `d` and `w` are not absolute times, but relative times (durations).

-To clarify, the order is `u v w d`
+## Output

+Given Monokai took the most optimal flights, what is the time (in minutes) that the entire journey would take for him to get from Lisbon to his destination?

+However, be careful!
+Monokai can not stay in one city for more than 3 hours.

+## Constraints
+`25 <= N <= 100`

 ## Examples
-### 1)

 Input
 ```
 Lisbon